vadimzharov/k8s-cilium-cluster-mesh/README.md

 ### Conclusion

-Cilium Cluster Mesh allows you to route your pod-to-pod and service-to-service traffic between multiple Kubernetes clusters (if your clusters and infrastructure meet requirements).
-The way how it is working and configuring is pretty easy and straightforward - because basically it is L3 routing between POD/SERVICEs CIDRs, and in some cases can be great option if you want to share resources/applications across some/all your Kubernetes clusters.
+Cilium Cluster Mesh offers a powerful solution to route pod-to-pod and pod-to-service traffic between multiple Kubernetes clusters (if your clusters and infrastructure meet requirements).
+The way how it is working and configuring is pretty easy and straightforward - because basically it creates L3 routing between POD/SERVICEs CIDRs, and in some cases can be great option if you want to share resources/applications across some/all your Kubernetes clusters.